Registering a stillbirth

 Contact your local register office to make an appointment to register the stillbirth.

 There is no charge for the registration itself, but there is a fee for any certificates, if requested by the parent(s).
 Only the child's mother or father (as named in the registration) can apply for a certificate after the day of registration.
-Certificates from older records can only be obtained from the General Register Office, tel: 0300 123 1837 and only by the mother or father.

 You will need to bring with you the medical certificate of stillbirth issued by the doctor or midwife present at the time.